vaibhav16zzz/python-problem-solving-projects/README.md

 # python-problem-solving-projects
 Logic-based Python console applications focused on real-world problem solving and structured decision systems.

-# Bike Fuel Efficiency & Cost Analyzer
+## Bike Fuel Efficiency & Cost Analyzer

-A logic-driven Python console application designed to analyze real-world bike performance and running cost metrics.
+A Python program that analyzes bike fuel efficiency and running cost based on user ride data.

-## 🚀 Overview

-This project calculates and evaluates fuel efficiency based on user-provided ride data and engine specifications.

-It transforms raw inputs into meaningful performance insights.

----

-## 🔍 What It Does
+### Features

-- Calculates **actual mileage (km/l)**
+- Calculates actual mileage (km/l)
-- Computes **total fuel cost**
+- Computes total fuel cost
-- Determines **cost per kilometer**
+- Determines cost per kilometer
 - Classifies bike category based on engine power (cc)
-- Compares actual mileage with expected ideal range
+- Compares actual mileage with expected efficiency range
-- Evaluates efficiency status
-- Provides maintenance suggestion
+- Provides efficiency evaluation and basic suggestions

-- Recommends ideal speed range for optimal efficiency
+Built as a logic-based Python practice project focused on real-world data analysis.

 ---

-## 🧠 Core Logic Applied

-- Conditional decision systems
-- Logical range comparisons
-- Real-world mathematical formula implementation
-- Structured output analysis

----

-Consistent learning.
-Practical implementation.
-Continuous improvement.
+## Profile Validator

+A simple Python program that validates basic user profile details using predefined rules.

+### Validations
+- Username (4–10 characters)
+- Password (minimum 8 characters)
+- Mobile number (exactly 10 digits)
+- Age (18–120)
+- Gender (Male / Female / Other)

+The program verifies each input step-by-step and displays an error if any validation fails.
+If all inputs are valid, the profile is successfully created and the entered details are displayed.